-Awesome Dubai tennis court on the top of skyscraper in Burj Al Arab.
+Awesome Dubai tennis court on the top of the skyscraper in Burj Al Arab.

-Hotel-Tower Burj Al-Arab looks like enormous sail, which raises 321 meter above see level.
-To call this building “one of the highest hotels” means underestimate it, because Burj Al-Arab is second only to the hotel "Rose Tower."
-Both these buildings are located in Dubai, capital of United Arabian Emirates.
+Hotel-Tower Burj Al-Arab looks like an enormous sail, which raises 321 meters above sea level.
+To call this building “one of the highest hotels” means underestimate it because Burj Al-Arab is second only to the hotel "Rose Tower."
+Both these buildings are located in Dubai, the capital of the United Arabian Emirates.
 Residents of the city are experts in a truly oriental luxury: room price in Burj Al-Arab starts from 1000 USD and reach 28000 USD per night.
 But certainly for the money - full comfort: the hotel calls itself the "seven-star".
-Really and truly - in what other hotel you can play tennis on the court in the middle of the sky?
+Really and truly - in what other hotels you can play tennis on the court in the middle of the sky?
+Dubai girls

 The remarkable thing is that the exact height of the court is not known to anyone except the building architects.